nosana-ci/workshop/assignments/HackSC/README.md

 - Use Nosana's GPUs to accelerate the LoRA fine-tuning process
 - Generate your own finetuned model to create custom themed images

+## Submission

+Go through the steps of saving and downloading your work, as described in [Saving your progress](#saving-your-progress) Afterwards read [Submission Guide](./Submission.md) for more information on how to submit your work.

 ## Troubleshooting

 - **Getting Help:**